genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/03_generate-the-trading-app.md

 sidebar_position: 3

 ---
-We now have created a Reference Data module from our original RDBMS database, which will handle all reference data for instruments and counterparties. #
+We now have created a Reference Data module from our original RDBMS database, which will handle all reference data for instruments and counterparties.

-Now lets move on to the Market Data module, starting by building out the trade table.
+Now let's move on to the Market Data module, starting by building the trade table.

 ## The source spreadsheet

-Here is a look at the trades workbook that will form the basis of our Positions application.
+Here is a look at the trades workbook that will form the basis of our Positions module.
 The main sheet shows a list of trades:

 ![](/img/source-table.png)